Al-Jazira (caliphal province): Tribal and ethnic composition

 Caliph Uthman (r.
 644–656) resolved to direct immigration to the region and according to Shaban, "break the hegemony" of the conquering tribes.
 Upon the caliph's instructions, Mu'awiya ibn Abi Sufyan, who governed the region, settled Arab tribesmen on unclaimed or vacant lands in the Jazira, some distance away from the settlements along the Euphrates, and gave them permission to engage in agriculture.
 Members of the Tamim were established at a place called al-Rabiya and tribesmen from the Qays and the Asad were settled at al-Mazihin and al-Mudaibir, the last in the vicinity of Raqqa.
 Likely to assuage the concerns of the earlier-established Qays tribesmen, the newer arrivals were excluded from military service on the Armenian frontier and were placed in strategically located points, such as intersections of major routes or narrow mountain passes, to act as a buffer against Byzantine assaults.
 Among the places garrisoned by these tribesmen was Melitene (called Malatiya by the Arabs).
 The changes were instituted gradually throughout Mu'awiya's governorship, and were likely satisfactory enough for the Qays to support Mu'awiya against Caliph Ali (r.
 656–661) and his Iraqi army during the Battle of Siffin near Raqqa in 657.
 Throughout the course of the First Muslim Civil War (656–661), further immigration to the Jazira took place; the new arrivals were tribesmen who had settled in the Muslim garrison cities of Kufa and Basra in Iraq in earlier decades but opposed Ali's rule and abandoned settled life for nomadism in the Jazira.

-Besides Arabs the Jazira contained a significant Aramean component, particularly in the Tur Abdin area.
+Besides Arabs the Jazira contained a significant Assyrian component, particularly in the Tur Abdin area.
 The area of Mosul was also home to Kurds, while north of the upper Tigris were communities of Armenians.
+Finally, since Shapur II gained control of Nisibis in 363, the major cities in the region, especially around Nisibis, were settled with Persians from Fars who remained a significant presence up to Abbasid times.